Gucccii/blog/content/mechanicalkeyboards/mechanical-keyboards-guide.md

 type: post
 authors:
   - Matthew
-tags: 'List [ "mechanicalkeyboards", "guides ]'
+tags: 'List [ "mechanicalkeyboards", "guides" ]'
 summary: >-
   Mechanical Keyboards guide that goes through the history and process of chosing the right mechanical keyboard.